gabrielsoltz/metahub/README.md

 **MetaHub** lets you enrich your AWS Security Hub findings directly in AWS Security Hub using the option `--enrich-findings`.
 This action will update your Security Hub findings using the field `UserDefinedFields`.
 You can then create filters or insights direclty in AWS Security Hub.
 See [Enriching Findings](#enriching-findings)

-**MetaHub** lets you execute **bulk updates** to AWS Security Hub findings, like changing Workflow states using the option (`--update-findings`).
+**MetaHub** lets you execute **bulk updates** to AWS Security Hub findings, like changing Workflow Status using the option (`--update-findings`).
 You can update your queries' output altogether instead of by one-by-one findings.
 When updating findings using MetaHub, you are also updating the field `Note` of your finding with a custom text for future reference.
-See [Updating Findings](#Updating-Findings)
+See [Updating Workflow Status](#updating-workflow-status)

 **MetaHub** supports different **outputs** like `inventory`, `statistics`, `short`, or `standard`.
 All outputs are programmatically usable to be integrated with your favorite tools.
 See [Outputs](#Outputs).
 You can also export your outputs to Json, CSV and HTML formats.